cristina-bratu/cristina-bratu.github.io/_pages/home.md

 Welcome to my website!

-I am a PhD candidate in Economics at Uppsala University.
-I am a labor economist and my work is mostly on immigration questions.
-Read my CV [here](../assets/files/CBratu_CV_June_2019.pdf).
+I am a a postdoctoral researcher at the Department of Economics at [Aalto University] (https://www.aalto.fi/en/department-of-economics).
+My work focuses on questions related to immigration and urban economics.
+Read my CV [here](../assets/files/CBratu_CV_October_2019.pdf).